 Well, in May 2010, it was on a Friday, five days before summer break began.
 I got ready for school and hopped into my 1997 GMC Sonoma.
-One of the things I had to do on my way to school was to cross two North bound lanes of highway traffic to reach the South bound lanes that would take me to school.
+One thing I had to do on my way to school was to cross two North bound lanes of highway traffic at an at-grade crossing to reach the South bound lanes that would take me to school.
 When I went to cross the North bound lanes, I accidentally pulled out in front of a semi.
 The semi hit my drivers side door going 70 mph.

 This flipped my life upside down.
 From the scene of the accident, it looked as if I was going to die.
 The emergency responders had to use JAWS of Life to remove the top of my truck in order to get me out.
 It was bad.
 The paramedics were concerned about my chances, so they called for a helicopter.
 The AirVac team said that the weather conditions did not permit for safe flight, so they were unable to assist.
 Then, the team members found out how old I was, and they suited up.
 They were going to risk their lives to save a child’s life.
 Mine.